Event Reports: Landscapes for Life Conference 2019

 Congratulations to the Chichester Harbour Education Service, winners of this year’s Bowland Award.
 2019 marks the 20th anniversary of the Education Service, which since its inception in 1999 has benefited an estimated 150,000 people.

-At L4L2019 we had a visual scriber who created the fantastic green and black images live during proceedings.
+At L4L2019, David Vignolli, Creative Director at Visual Scribing, created the fantastic green and black images live during proceedings.
 These can be downloaded below (if higher resolution versions are required, please contact email@example.com).

 This year’s 'Landscapes for Life Week' will take place 21-29 September and we’re all invited to take part.